paul-hammant/tbd/content/index.md

  &ast; 'master', in Git nomenclature

-Trunk Based Development is a key enabler of [Continuous Integration](/continuous-integration/), and by extension [Continuous Delivery](/continuous-delivery/).
+Trunk-Based Development is a key enabler of [Continuous Integration](/continuous-integration/), and by extension [Continuous Delivery](/continuous-delivery/).
 When individuals on a team are committing their changes to the trunk multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
 This ensures the codebase is always releasable on demand